fhoedemakers/pico-infonesPlus/README.md

 - tar file support is removed.

 ## Building from source
 The emulator and menu system take almost the whole ram.
-Therefore, the Release build is to big to fit into the Pico's ram, and cannot be used.
+Therefore, the Release build is too big to fit into the Pico's ram, and cannot be used.
 Also the MinSizeRel (Optimise for smallest binary size) build is not suitable, because it makes the emulator too slow.

 Best is to use the included build script [build.sh](https://github.com/fhoedemakers/pico-infonesPlus/blob/main/build.sh).
 You can then copy the.uf2 to your Pico via the bootsel option.